openenclave/openenclave/tests/libc/README.md

 libc tests
 ==========

 This directory runs the MUSL libc unit tests.
-The **gentests.sh** script reads **tests.supported** and generates a wrapper for each of these tests.
+It reads **tests.supported** and generates a wrapper (in the build directory) for each of these tests.

 The unit tests are partitioned into three files: